notional-finance/contracts/docs/RiskFramework.md

 #### Parameters:
 - `portfolio`: a portfolio of assets
 #### Return Values:
-- a set of requirements in every currency represented by the portfolio
+- a set of requirements in every future cash group represented by the portfolio

 ***

 # Events
-### `SetPortfolioHaircut`
+### `SetLiquidityHaircut`
-> Notice for setting haircut amount for the portfolio
+> Notice for setting haircut amount for liquidity tokens
 #### Parameters:
-- `portfolioHaircut`: amount of negative haircut applied to debt
+- `liquidityHaircut`: amount of haircut applied to liquidity token claims

 ***

 # Governance Methods
 ### `setHaircut`
-> Sets the haircut amount for the portfolio
+> Sets the haircut amount for liquidity token claims, this is assumed to be a decimal number multiplied by 1e18.
+A 5% haircut would be set as 1.05e18.
 #### Parameters:
 - `haircut`: amount of negative haircut applied to debt